 - Depending on your weather conditions, you may need to water deeply about once to twice per week while the tree grows.

-Planting Magnolia Teddy Bear in a Pot
+Growing Magnolia Teddy Bear in Pots

 - Choose a pot that is at least twice the size of the root ball of your plant.